Shopify/react-native-skia/docs/docs/image-filters/shadows.md

 ---
-id: drop-shadows
+id: shadows
-title: Drop Shadows
+title: Shadows
-sidebar_label: Drop Shadows
+sidebar_label: Shadows
-slug: /image-filters/drop-shadows
+slug: /image-filters/shadows
 ---

+## Drop Shadow

 The `DropShadow` image filter is equivalent to its [SVG counterpart](https://developer.mozilla.org/en-US/docs/Web/CSS/filter-function/drop-shadow()).
 It creates a filter that draws a drop shadow under the input content.